Vintage Rose: a retired professor finds personal growth in lifelong learning

 “It was a joyous journey for the most part.
 I met enthusiastic and interesting people with good ideas.
 Some I just stumbled across.
 Others I sought out.”

 One alumnus she visited, Andrew Etsell, had a vision of growing grapes in the Fraser Valley when he was a student in the UFV program.
-He completed his practicum at Mission Hills winery in the Okanagan, and converted part of his parents’ farm into the Singletree winery.
+He completed his practicum at Mission Hills Winery in the Okanagan, and converted part of his parents’ farm into the Singletree winery.

 “What a joy, to see him established with his own winery based on the dream of growing grapes that he had when he was our student.”

-Another alumnus, vegetable farmer Bill Shoker, brought his tractor in to show the current agriculture students and Rose was there because, yes, she’s teaching part time again.
+Another alumnus, vegetable farmer Bill Shoker, brought his tractor in to show the current agriculture students and Rose was there because, yes, she’s teaching part-time again.
 Demand for agriculture courses is growing, so she has returned on a sessional basis.
 And she was pleased to hear that Bill is now farming 1,100 acres in the Fraser Valley.

-During her haibun journey Rose spoke to many people, including market gardeners at the Local Harvest operation and the owners of the Curly Kale restaurant, people devoted to sharing local food with a local population.
+During her haibun journey Rose spoke to many people, including market gardeners at the Local Harvest operation and the owners of the Curly Kale restaurant, people devoted to sharing local food with the local population.
 One of these people was Marina Gibson, a volunteer with a community garden in Abbotsford, who teaches people in recovery how to grow their own food.
 She shared her philosophy when Rose dropped in for a visit.

 “If you can make a garden come alive, people come alive; even helping a bit for someone to understand how strawberries form is wonderful.”

-Rose sought out the Indigenous perspective on local food from Shirley Hardman, UFV’s Senior Advisor on Indigenous Affairs and she analyzed her own family’s eating habits and how they used local fresh ingredients, particularly at holiday gatherings.
+Rose sought out the Indigenous perspective on local food from Shirley Hardman, UFV’s Senior Advisor on Indigenous Affairs, and she analyzed her own family’s eating habits and how they used local fresh ingredients, particularly at holiday gatherings.

 The resulting report is part serious presentation of facts and analysis about the state of food sovereignty, part profile of 21st century Fraser Valley food folks, and part reflective journal and memoir.
 Interspersed throughout the 50-page document are several poems by Rose and other poets.